giocosmiano/haskell-programming/readme.md

-### This is my personal repository learning `Haskell` from this excellent book [Haskell Programming, by Christopher Allen And Julie Moronuki](http://haskellbook.com/)
+### This is my personal repository learning `Haskell` from [Haskell Programming](http://haskellbook.com/)

+ - I came to this `Haskell` journey because of my curiosity in FP that began mid-2016 when I was working on a UI story/task in
+   [Angular](https://angular.io/) and used these JS libraries, [RamdaJS](https://ramdajs.com/), [RxJS](http://reactivex.io/) and
+   [ReduxJS](https://redux.js.org/), that are primarily developed with FP concepts in mind, such as immutability, composition, high-order function etc.

+   Not until mid-2018 that I picked up this book to learn.
+I can say that the authors did an excellent job writing this, shout-out to them.
+   I'm having fun doing the chapter exercises as they force me to think, connect the dots and perform [diagram chasing](https://en.wikipedia.org/wiki/Commutative_diagram)

 ### Notes about my journey in working through chapter exercises